wbwilsoniv/sneekpeek/sneekpeek/README.md

 ## General Approach

-For this project, we decided that starting out with a basic ERD would be the easiest way to approach it.
-After drawing out an ERD and stating the relationships between the two tables, we broke our app into two components: An app directory with files to control the back-end and a client directory with files to control the front end.
-For our backend, we set up a seed file and schema file, where we hard-coded data into to build our database for testing.
+For this project I started with creating ERDs for Sneakers and Brands.
+The back-end was then built using Ruby on Rails.

 From there we set about building up the app where we would define our models, controllers and routes for CRUD on both podcasts and reviews.

-For the client side, which will be our front-end we used create-react-app to create our Pass The Podcorn app.
+For the client side,  the front-end I used react.js.

-After creating both a functional front-end and back-end, we used CSS and Bulma to style and format our app.
+After creating both a functional front-end and back-end, I used CSS and Bulma to style and format our app.

 ## App Link